Recommended best practices for VoIP assessments

 1) Deployment: Follow the license instructions to download and install the software.
 At the end of the installation, it will run the Quick Config Wizard that will set up the license and scan the network looking for devices to monitor.

-It is strongly suggested that the error rate threshold be set to 5% to insure that interfaces anywhere in the network that have errors are caught.
+It is strongly suggested that the error rate threshold be set to 5% to ensure that interfaces anywhere in the network that have errors are caught.
 When the wizard is finished, it will present you with the Device List.
 Verify that all of the network switches, routers, gateways, and other VoIP devices are listed.

 2) Issue Discovery: Wait 24hours for the product to watch the network and determine where problems exist in the network.